-Following a successful hate crime advertising campaign, Design Inc are pleased to see that the city of Nottingham has once again been awarded Purple Flag status, indicating that the city is a great, safe and vibrant place for a night out.
+Following our work for Surrey Police’s successful hate crime advertising campaign, Design Inc are pleased to see that the city of Nottingham has once again been awarded Purple Flag status, indicating that the city is a great, safe and vibrant place for a night out.

 Nottingham BID is the main driving force behind securing this accreditation and their approach to the management of the night-time economy in the city is being heralded as a shining example of best practice on a national level by the organising body, ATCM (Association of Town & City Management).